jacklinsibiyal/food-ordering-app/README.md

 Thank you for checking out Cravio!
 We hope you enjoy the platform and find it a valuable tool for online food ordering.
 ```

-This README provides a clear, concise overview of the project, making it easy for contributors and users to understand Cravio’s purpose, structure, and setup.
-Adjust URLs, environment variable details, and contributor information as needed.